 Donations, gifts, and sponsorships given by vendors to specific programs (e.g., drama, sports teams) or LEA employees shall be evaluated for compliance with Utah Code 63G-6a-2304.5, “Gratuities, Kickbacks, Unlawful use of position or influence.”
 As required by state law, donations will only be accepted where there is no expectation or promise, expressed or implied, of remuneration or any undue influence or special consideration.
 LEA employees are not permitted to accept personal payment or gratuities in any form from a vendor or potential vendor as a precondition for purchase of any product or service.

 Donations and gifts over $250 will be provided with an acknowledgment of the contribution from the LEA for IRS purposes.
 The acknowledgment will be in the form of a receipt issued by the foundation or business administrator.
 These receipts will be generated from the information provided on the “Donations, Gifts, and Sponsorships” form.

+“Contribution” means a voluntary gift or donation of money, service, or anything else of value, to a LEA for the LEA’s use and not for the primary use of an individual employed by the LEA; and includes a philanthropic donation; admission to a seminar, vendor fair, charitable event, fundraising event, or similar event that relates to the function of the public entity.
+It is not unlawful for a LEA to give, offer, promise, or pledge to give a contribution to another LEA.

+A person is not guilty of unlawful conduct for giving or offering, promising, or pledging to give a contribution to an LEA, unless done with the intent to induce the LEA, in exchange, to:

+Award a contract or grant;

+Make a procurement decision; or

+Take an action relating to the administration of a contract or grant.

+A person is not guilty of unlawful conduct for giving or offering, promising, or pledging to give something of value to an LEA to which a procurement professional or contract administration professional belongs, unless done with the intent to induce a public entity, in exchange, to:

+Award a contract or grant;

+Make a procurement decision; or

+Take an action relating to the administration of a contract or grant.

+An individual is not guilty of unlawful conduct for receiving or accepting, offering or agreeing to receive or accept, or asking for a promise or pledge of a contribution on behalf of a LEA, unless done with the intent that the LEA, in exchange:

+Award a contract or grant;

+Make a procurement decision; or

+Take an action relating to the administration of a contract or grant.

+Penalties for violating this statute are established in Utah Code 63G-6a-2404 and 2407.
+An individual will adhere to these penalties and report violations to the attorney general’s office, as required by statute.

+Penalties range from a class B misdemeanor to a second degree felony and individuals are subject to disciplinary action up to and including dismissal from public employment.

 Procedures for Donations, Gifts, and Sponsorships